sudhanshu-j/EMI-Calculator/README.md

 ### HTML (`index.html`)

-This file provides the structure of the Loan EMI calculator.
+This file provides the structure of the Loan **EMI calculator**.
 It contains the following key sections:

 - **Form Inputs**: